Contact Us

 4

-You should now consider what floor finish you have and whether the sliding door system will be fixed directly to the floor finish or whether the floor finish will be removed first.
+You should now check what floor finish you have (such as carpet or laminate flooring) and consider whether the sliding door system will be fixed directly to the floor finish or whether the floor finish will be removed first.
 If you plan to remove the floor finish prior to fitting the sliding doors, please allow for this when you take your opening height measurements.
-Don’t forget that bottom track should never be fitted directly to carpet or directly to the floor below a carpet.
+Don’t forget that bottom track should NEVER be fitted directly to carpet or directly to the floor below a carpet.
+Casing MUST be used if you have carpet and this can be fitted on top of the carpet or to the floor and you can have the carpet fitted up to it.

 5